deltawave-tech/pcp/DOCUMENTATION.md

   }
   ```

-The key improvements in this design:
+The key features of this design:
 1. Gradient computation is tied directly to the operation that produces it
 2. Each plan type includes its own gradient method
 3. The AutoDiffPlan directly calls the plan's gradient method
 4. Memory management is handled consistently with errdefer for cleanup
 5. The code is more maintainable as adding a new operation only requires implementing one plan type

-The project has completely migrated from using a Node-based autodiff approach to this modern Plan-based approach, which offers:
+The Plan-based approach offers:
-1. Better compile-time guarantees and type safety
+1. Strong compile-time guarantees and type safety
-2. Simplified memory management (no graph to clean up)
+2. Simplified memory management with clear ownership
-3. Closer integration between operations and their gradient implementations
+3. Close integration between operations and their gradient implementations
-4. More natural fit with Zig's compile-time metaprogramming capabilities
+4. Natural fit with Zig's compile-time metaprogramming capabilities
 5. Better performance through operation specialization

 ### Model Implementation